FINAL REPORTING REQUIREMENTS FOR STUDENTS AND SUPERVISORS

 - The work completed for the internship and how it fulfilled the internship’s educational goals

-- The role the intern played within the larger project or site initiatives
+- The role the intern played within larger projects or site initiatives

-- Discuss the larger academic and educational facets of the work and project and how it furthered their academic studies.
+- Discuss the larger academic and educational facets of the work and how it furthered the intern’s academic studies, including a discussion of any sources or research informing the work.

 - The student will also attach copies (or a representative sampling) of any work completed, such as catalog records, bibliographies, exhibit materials, etc.